omahs/containerd/BUILDING.md

 and [AppArmor](https://en.wikipedia.org/wiki/AppArmor) support.
 Seccomp support in runc requires `libseccomp-dev` as a dependency (AppArmor and SELinux support do not require external libraries at build time).
-Refer to [RUNC.md](docs/RUNC.md) in the docs directory to for details about building runc, and to learn about supported versions of `runc` as used by containerd.
+Refer to [RUNC.md](docs/RUNC.md) in the docs directory for details about building runc, and to learn about supported versions of `runc` as used by containerd.

 Let's suppose you build an image called `containerd/build` from the above Dockerfile.
 You can run the following command: